leorrose/AnimeRS/README.md

 The purpose of this project is to research and create an anime recommendation system.

-This project was created with **Python (version 3.9.1), surprise, pandas, numpy and more liberais**.
+This project was created with **Python (version 3.9.1), surprise, pandas, numpy and more libraries**.

 ## Project Research